February 4, 2020

-Avatars - or Audience Personas - help us narrow down our focus and communicate more effectively with the people we're most qualified to help.
+Audience personas help us narrow down our focus and communicate more effectively with the people we're most qualified to help.

-In marketing and communications, “avatar” is a way of saying target persona, customer profile, ideal customer, etc. Today, we’re talking about why developing an avatar is so important to our outreach strategies, how defining our avatar might change our message and why getting narrow and specific with our avatar is actually a great decision.
+In marketing and communications, “audience persona” is a way of saying target customer, customer profile, buyer persona, etc. Today, we’re talking about why developing an audience persona is so important to our outreach strategies, how defining our persona might change our message and why getting narrow and specific is actually a great decision.

-Plus, I’m sharing the Outreach Avatar Worksheet I use to define these profiles with my clients.
+Plus, I’m sharing the Audience Persona Worksheet I use to define these profiles with my clients.
 Grab it here!

-So, why is developing an avatar so critical to your outreach?
+So, why is developing an audience persona so critical to your outreach plans?

-It helps us understand who we’re trying to reach, and the values, pain points, interests and demographic information that is specific to those people.
-Getting a good understanding of those variables helps us determine the right strategies, tactics and messages to use in our outreach.
+It helps us understand who we’re trying to reach, and the values, pain points, interests and demographic information that defines those people.
+Gaining a good understanding of those variables helps us determine the right strategies, tactics and messages to use in our outreach.

 Ultimately, no – our real message (the Gospel!) doesn’t change, of course, but defining our avatar may change the perspectives, channels, sub-messages, and tactics we use to reach those people.